ebolinger/actionstats/README.md

 # Overview

-The ActionStats library is useful for reporting the average time for a set of actions.
+The ActionStats java library can be used to measure the average time for a set of actions.
 Multiple threads can freely report activity in parallel without contention for underlying resources.
-The only project dependencies are on Java 1.8 JDK and Maven.
+The only project dependencies are on Maven and Java JDK version 1.8 or higher.
 Ensure those are preinstalled and available.

 # Getting Started